Wojtur28/WorkoutTracker/README.md

 ## Features

-- User Authentication and Authorization
+- User Authentication and Authorization: Secured using JWT tokens.
-- Workout Logging and Tracking
+- Workout Logging and Tracking: Allows users to log their workouts and track progress.
-- Customizable Workout Plans
+- Customizable Workout Plans: Users can create, modify, and delete workout plans.
-- Progress Monitoring and Analytics
+- Progress Monitoring and Analytics: Users can monitor their performance and receive detailed insights.
+- Password Reset and Account Management: Supports password reset requests and user profile updates.

 ## Technologies Used

 - Java 21
-- Spring Boot
+- Spring Boot 3.x
 - Gradle
-- Docker
+- Docker (for containerized deployment)
+- JWT (for authentication)
+- Testcontainers (for testing)

 ## Getting Started